-In 1998, the Province gave Royal Assent to Bill 26, an Act which amended the Highway Traffic Act to enhance public safety through the creation of community safety zones (CSZs).
-Municipalities now have the authority to establish them on roads under their jurisdiction.
-This report will explain how and under what conditions the zones may be established.
+In 1998, the Province gave royal assent to Bill 26, an Act which amended the Highway Traffic Act to enhance public safety through the creation of Community Safety Zones (CSZs).
+Municipalities now have the authority to establish CSZs on roads under their jurisdiction.
+The main feature of CSZs is that the Highway Traffic Act has been amended to increase (up to double) the legislated minimum penalty provisions for moving offences committed within a CSZ .
+This report is based on a generic report produced and endorsed by the CSZ Task Force and will explain how and under what conditions the zones may be established.